MaddyChenx5/My-Work/README.md

 # My-Work
-It contains all my practice work.
+It contains all my practice work related to machine learning and data science.